 Heaphy Track, Kahurangi National Park

 At nearly 80 kilometres, this one’s the most extended hike I’ve ever done.
 But it’s worth every weary step.
-Set in a remote northwestern pocket of the South Island once used by Māori to transport greenstone, the Heaphy is a diverse track.
-You walk through Nikau rainforest, tussock grassland, rugged mountains, lowland forest and wild surf beaches.
-We saw cheeky bushland weka – one of New Zealand’s many flightless birds – indigenous lizards, flowering Nikau, tiny alpine orchids and even the palm-sized shells of New Zealand’s only carnivorous snail, Powelliphanta.
+Set in a remote northwestern pocket of the South Island once used by Māori to transport greenstone, the Heaphy is a diverse track with every 20 kilometres providing a noticeably different experience.
+You walk through Nikau rainforest, tussock grassland, rugged mountains, lowland forest, and wild surf beaches in what is classified as one of New Zealand’s nine Great Walks by the Department of Conservation.
+We saw cheeky bushland weka, one of New Zealand’s many flightless birds, flowering tiny alpine orchids called Nikau.
+We also saw the palm-sized shells of New Zealand’s only carnivorous snail, Powelliphanta.
 The nocturnal snail is said to suck up earthworms through its mouth like strings of spaghetti!

-Top tip: Most people do the Heaphy Track in four days, which doesn’t sound too bad.
+Pro Travel Tip: Most people do the Heaphy Track in four days, which doesn’t sound too bad.
 And it isn’t.
 But do think about the state of your boots before heading off.
-Make sure they’re in good nick.
+Please make sure they’re in good nick.
 Boots fell apart, were discarded for jandals and underwent serious repair during our four days on the trail.

 Milford Track, Fiordland National Park

-The Milford Track is New Zealand’s most famous walk – and it’s easy to see why.
-Firstly, you can start and finish the trail from the picturesque alpine resort town of Queenstown – the perfect base to gear-up before you leave and the ideal place to recover if fine dining and spa pampering is what you need.
+The Milford Track is New Zealand’s most famous walk, and it’s easy to see why.
+Firstly, you can start and finish the trail from the picturesque alpine resort town of Queenstown.
+The perfect base to gear-up before you leave and the ideal place to recover if fine dining and spa pampering is what you need.
 Aside from that, the trail itself offers plenty of jaw-dropping scenery.
-You’ll ferry across Lake Te Anau and hike over suspension bridges, boardwalks and a mountain pass.
-You’ll see lakes and mountains and you’ll enjoy – as we did in late December one year – endless blue skies, as well as torrential rain.
+You’ll ferry across Lake Te Anau and hike over suspension bridges, boardwalks, and a mountain pass.
+The New Zealand Department of Conservation also maintains three huts: Mintaro Hut, Dumpling Hut and Clinton Hut.
+You’ll see lakes and mountains, and you’ll enjoy – as we did in late December one year – endless blue skies, as well as torrential rain.
 The Milford is 53 kilometres of wow.

 Stay: There’s no camping permitted on the Milford.
 But you can stay in DOC huts or private lodges.